ArtISTTT/adhd-reader-privacy-policy/index.md

-## AHDH Reader Privacy Policy
+## AHDH Book Reader Privacy Policy

-AHDH Reader is built as a Free app.
+AHDH Book Reader is built as a Free app.
 This SERVICE is provided at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decides to use my Service.

 If you choose to use my Service, then you agree to this Privacy Policy.
-AHDH Reader does not collect or use any Personal Information for analytics, advertising, or tracking purposes.
+AHDH Book Reader does not collect or use any Personal Information for analytics, advertising, or tracking purposes.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at AHDH Reader unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at AHDH Book Reader unless otherwise defined in this Privacy Policy.

 ---

 ### Information Collection and Use

-AHDH Reader does not require you to provide any personally identifiable information.
+AHDH Book Reader does not require you to provide any personally identifiable information.

 Any data related to books (such as files opened by the user) is stored locally on your device and is not collected, transmitted, or accessed by me in any way.